HannePruefer/AB_Testing/README.md

 ## Tools used
 - Python with Scipy, Pandas, Seaborn

-## Folder structure
-/data - contains the result csv from the AB Test
+You can find the csvs for the AB testing here
-/src - the notebook containing the analysis
+The notebook with the testing script is here